dsadinoff/brith/README.md

-# BRiTH
+# BRITH
-Braille Representation involving Taamei Hamikra:
+Braille Representation Incorporating Taamei Hamikra: or
+Braille Representation Including Trop with Hebrew:

 A project to encode cantillation marks in Hebrew Braille